-The NCEA SEND Information Reports (available below) provide information on what services children, young people and their families can expect through the Duke’s Secondary School, including education, health and social care.
+The NCEA Duke’s School SEND Information Report (available below) provides information on what services children, young people and their families can expect through Duke’s School, including education, health and social care.
 Knowing what is available gives you more choice and therefore more control over what support is right for your child.

 They provide information on a number of things, including:

 - special educational provision